6 Ultimate Hacks To Stand Out In The Inbox

 General emails are the ones that will always remain unopen and unread.
 Try to connect with your potential buyers, this will give you insights into who they are, and then you can use this information in your email.

 The extra dose of personalization never fails to increase open rates in an email campaign and it has more power to strike the chords.
 Personalized emails help you send the relevant information, adds value to it, and automatically capture the attention of the recipient as they scroll through their inbox.

 Generic Email: Exciting offer on the product.

 Personalized Email: Hi John, here’s an exciting offer exclusively for you.

 5. You Can’t Drive Results Without Any Action

-With a limited amount of time on a workday, people don’t want to select an email in order to find out what the next steps are.
-As an email sender, your job is to make the entire process it as clear to them as possible.
+With a limited amount of time on a workday, people don’t want to select an email to find out what the next steps are.
+As an email sender, your job is to make the entire process as clear to them as possible.

 Don’t write emails such as ” Check this out, do this then do that”.
 Use a simple yet powerful call to action but don’t cover up your emails with too many call to actions.
 Because if you do the most important will gets buried and your subscribers won’t take action on those that you want them to.

 The job of your emails is not to make sales; that’s the job of your landing page.

 Here’s an example of a simple but strong CTA from Asana